Rajat-Rathaur/Ideamagix_assignment/README.md

 clone the project

-cd frontend and cdbackend on two different terminals
+cd frontend and cd backend on two different terminals

 do npm i in both